 \subsection{Principles and Scope}

-To ensure Video-BrowseComp serves as a rigorous benchmark for agentic video research, we adhere to three foundational design principles during benchmark construction:
+To ensure Video-BrowseComp serves as a rigorous benchmark for agentic video research, we adhere to three foundational design principles:

-\paragraph{Mandatory Video Dependency.} A core objective of this benchmark is to evaluate video perception and reasoning, not merely text-based web search.
-To prevent models from solving questions via textual shortcuts (e.g., retrieving a movie plot from Wikipedia without watching the video).
-Ensuring that the benchmark evaluates true video research rather than the ability to retrieve textual shortcuts.

-\paragraph{Hard-to-Find, Easy-to-Verify.} The questions are intentionally complex, often requiring multi-step navigation, cross-referencing, or long-context scanning.
-However, the output format is constrained to short, objective strings, such as specific entity names, counts, or colors, allowing for automated and unambiguous verification against the ground truth.

-\paragraph{Answer Uniqueness.} To guarantee evaluation reliability, we ensure that every question has a single answer.
-Questions are grounded in objective spatio-temporal attributes rather than subjective interpretations (e.g., ``What is the color of the car behind the protagonist at 05:20?'' rather than ``Is the car beautiful?'').
+\textbf{1) Mandatory Video Dependency.} A core objective of this benchmark is to evaluate video perception and reasoning, not merely text-based web search.
+To prevent models from solving questions via textual shortcuts (e.g., retrieving a movie plot from Wikipedia without watching the video). \textbf{2) Hard-to-Find, Easy-to-Verify.} The questions are intentionally complex, often requiring multi-step reasoning, cross-referencing, or long-context scanning.
+However, the output format is constrained to short, objective strings, such as specific entity names, counts, or colors, allowing for automated and unambiguous verification against the ground truth. \textbf{3) Answer Uniqueness.} To guarantee evaluation reliability, we ensure that every question has a single answer.
+Questions are grounded in objective spatio-temporal attributes rather than subjective interpretations.